nia-ja/Sprint-Challenge-React-Smurfs/Answers.md

 5. Mention three tools we can use to make AJAX requests

-    - create our own Promise
+    - create our own Promise (async function that return a promise and handle calling resolve() or reject() actually)
     - use browser fetch API
     - use library called Axios